GryllsAddons/GryllsDamageFont/README.md

 # GryllsDamageFont
-Damage & exp font addon for World of Warcraft: Vanilla
+Damage & XP font addon for World of Warcraft: Vanilla

 ### Description

-This addon will change the default damage and exp font using "damage.ttf".
+This addon will change the default damage and XP font in the game world.

 ### Installation